dewittn/zapier-kutt-integration/README.md

 # Zapier Kutt Integration

-This code can be used to shorten a URL with Kutt in a Zapier Code integration.
+Use Kutt as a URL shortener for Zapier.
+Requires a subscription and the Zapier Code Action.